-The following sanctions may be used in response to misbehaviour and serious misbehaviour:
+The following sanctions may be used in response to misbehaviour and serious misbehaviour

-- o A verbal reprimand, warning or discussion. - Write up a behaviour log on ClassCharts (staff, parents and students have an account) - o Carrying out of community service. - Parking timetable the removal of a student from a teaching group, or any particular lesson. - Detention at break or lunchtime, or after College, students who fail to attend a given detention repeatedly may also spend time in the Re-Set Room or, for persistent failures, be given more serious sanctions. - Re-Set Room in response to serious or persistent breaches of this policy.
-Students may be sent to the Re-set Room during lessons if they are disruptive, and they will be expected to complete the same work as they would in class. - Referring the student to their Head of House, Raising Achievement Leader or a senior member of staff. - Letters, emails or phone calls home to parents. - Fixed Term Suspension. - o Agreeing an Individual Plan. - Putting a student 'on report' or Stages of Inclusion. - Alternative Provision and Managed Moves may also be considered.
+- o A verbal reprimand, warning or discussion. - o Writing up a behaviour log on SIMs and sharing this with staff in Frome College. - The carrying out of community service. - Parking timetable the removal of a student from a teaching group, or any particular lesson. - Detention at break or lunchtime, or after College, students who fail to attend a given detention repeatedly may also spend time in Internal Exclusion or, for persistent failures, be given more serious sanctions. - Referring the student to their Head of House, Raising Achievement Leader or a senior member of staff. - o Letters, emails or phone calls home to parents. - Agreeing an Individual Plan. - Putting a student 'on report'. - Internal exclusion in response to serious or persistent breaches of this policy.
+Students may be sent to the exclusion room during lessons if they are disruptive, and they will be expected to complete the same work as they would in class.

 N.B.
 It is important to note that sometimes students may be taken out of lessons and placed in a suitable room until an investigation into an incident is completed or for a short period to write a statement.
-This is not a sanction, but a practical measure to ensure the safety of students and/or ensure orderly behaviour in the College.